Greater short-horned lizard: Reproduction

-Distribution
+Geographic range

-The greater short-horned lizard is the most widely distributed lizard in North America and occurs in the widest range of habitats: West into central Nevada, east into North and South Dakota, north to southern Saskatchewan and Alberta, and then south into the Texas Panhandle to central Mexico.
+The greater short-horned lizard is the most widely distributed horned lizard in North America and occurs in the widest range of habitats: West into central Nevada, east into North and South Dakota, north to southern Saskatchewan and Alberta, and then south into eastern New Mexico to central Mexico, with a few pockets in Trans-Pecos Texas.
 This species of lizard is mostly an arid mountain dweller living in the range of 900–11,300 feet (170–3440 m).
 It is the only member of its genus in Wyoming, which counts Phrynosoma as its state reptile.
 It is also considered an endangered species in Saskatchewan and Alberta.

 Habitat

-The greater short-horned lizard occupies ranges from semiarid plains to high elevations in the mountains.
+The greater short-horned lizard occupies habitats from semiarid plains to high elevations in the mountains.
 This species is frequently found in a wide range of habitats like shortgrass prairies, sagebrush deserts, and juniper, pine, or fir forests.
 The soil in these habitats can be stony or rocky but usually has fine loose soil or sand present.
 The greater short-horned lizard is more cold tolerant than other species and is able to reach higher elevations and a greater distribution where the temperature is much cooler.